OCA/stock-logistics-warehouse/stock_routing_operation/readme/USAGE.rst

 The "Highbay" location (and children) is configured to:

-* create a source routing operation from Highbay to Handover when goods are taken from Highbay (using a new picking type Highbay → Handover)
+* create a pull routing transfer from Highbay to Handover when goods are taken from Highbay (using a new picking type Highbay → Handover)
-* create a destination routing operation from Handover to Highbay when goods are put to Highbay (using a new picking type Handover → Highbay)
+* create a push routing transfer from Handover to Highbay when goods are put to Highbay (using a new picking type Handover → Highbay)

-Steps to try the Source Routing Operation:
+Steps to try the Pull Routing Transfer:

 * In the main Warehouse, configure outgoing shipments to "Send goods in output and then deliver (2 steps)"
 * Inventory a product, for instance "[FURN_8999] Three-Seat Sofa", add 50 items in "WH/Stock/Highbay/Bay A/Bin 1", and nowhere else
 * Create a sales order with 5 "[FURN_8999] Three-Seat Sofa", confirm
 * You'll have 3 transfers; a new one has been created dynamically for Highbay -> Handover.

-Steps to try the Destination Routing Operation:
+Steps to try the Push Routing Transfer:

 * In the "WH/Stock" location, create a Put-Away Strategy with: